-What are the best things to do in Zakopane in winter, how to find Narnia in Poland and why Tatra mountains hiking in winter is the best?
+What are the best things to do in Zakopane in winter, how to find winter wonderland in Poland and why Tatra mountains hiking in winter is the best?

 The Tatra Mountains and Zakopane in winter

 Poland has several mountain ranges.
 There are Bieszczady, Sudety, Beskidy, and many others.
-One of the most famous ones are the Tatra mountains.
+One of the most famous ones is the Tatra mountains.
 They are a part of the Carpathians and the highest mountain range in Poland.
 Zakopane is the closest biggest town, from where you can access the peaks.
-Even though I’ve been the to the Himalayas, those Polish mountains are still my favourites (but maybe I’m biased, since I’m Polish 😉).
+Even though I’ve been to the Himalayas, those Polish mountains are still my favorites (but maybe I’m biased since I’m Polish ;)).

-It was Alex’s first trip to my home country, so I wanted to show him the best parts of it.
-Mountains, sounds of snow squeaking under every step, hot mead and oscypki (traditional mountain smoked cheese) – what else do you need?
+I wanted to show my partner the best things to do in Zakopane in winter since it was his first time in Poland.
+Mountains, sounds of snow squeaking under every step, hot mead, and oscypki (traditional mountain smoked cheese) – what else do you need?

 This post contains affiliate links.
 More details here.